GreedyGame/greedygame-docs/docs/ios.md

 ```

 ## **Compliance with GDPR**
-To enable GDPR privacy settings for GreedyGame's Native Android SDK you can create the instance of `PrivacyOptions` and passing it to `GreedyGameAds` instance before calling `load()`.
+To enable GDPR privacy settings for GreedyGame's Native iOS SDK you can create the instance of `PrivacyOptions` and passing it to `GreedyGameAds` instance before calling `load()`.

 ```Swift tab=
   // User has given a consent to protect their privacy